Asaranth/AdventOfCode/2025/README.md

 - **Technique:** BFS over XOR bitmask states to find minimal button presses.

 #### Part 2
-- **Requirement:** Determine the fewest total button presses needed to configure all machines’ "joltage" counters to exactly match their specified requirements, using the button wiring schematics.
+- **Requirement:** Determine the fewest total button presses needed to configure all machines’ "joltage" counters to exactly match their specified requirements, taking into account that buttons can affect multiple counters simultaneously.
-- **Technique:** TBD
+- **Technique:** Backtracking search with pruning and bitmask arithmetic; each machine is modelled as a system of linear constraints, and the solver explores combinations of button presses to minimise the total count while satisfying all constraints.

 ---